-Mudslide leaves 20 people unaccounted for in Shizuoka as heavy rain lashes Japan's Pacific coast
+Mudslide leaves 19 people unaccounted for in Shizuoka as heavy rain lashes Japan's Pacific coast

-Torrential rain triggered a large mudslide southwest of Tokyo on Saturday, possibly sweeping away around 20 people and destroying at least 10 houses, according to local authorities.
+Torrential rain triggered a large mudslide southwest of Tokyo on Saturday, leaving 19 people missing and destroying at least 10 houses, according to local authorities.

+The fate of the victims was not immediately known and fire authorities have launched a rescue effort in the mudslide-hit area of Atami, Shizuoka Prefecture.

+Television footage showed a torrent of mud obliterating some buildings and burying others in Atami, with people running away as it crashed over a hillside road.

+"The safety of 19 people is unknown" after the landslide, a Shizuoka Prefecture official in charge of disaster management said.

+The landslide occurred at around 10:30 a.m., an Atami city official said, adding that "several houses were swept away" and 200 homes in the area had been left without power.

-The fate of the victims is not immediately known and fire authorities have launched a rescue effort in the slide-hit area in Atami, Shizuoka Prefecture.
-The prefectural government has asked the Self-Defense Forces to provide assistance, while Prime Minister Yoshihide Suga met with his minister in charge of disaster response.
+The prefectural government has asked the Self-Defense Forces to provide assistance and Prime Minister Yoshihide Suga met with his minister in charge of disaster response.

 The disaster came as a heavy rain front brought downpours to the Tokyo metropolitan area and the Tokai region in central Japan.

 Rising rivers in Hiratsuka, Kanagawa Prefecture, prompted the city government to order local residents to ensure their safety immediately.
-It became the first city to issue the highest level of evacuation alert under the revised basic counter disaster law.
+It became the first city to issue the highest level of evacuation alert under the revised basic counter-disaster law.

 Evacuation orders were also issued in the cities of Yokohama, Chiba and Shizuoka.